0x6980/zkp-notes/pages/rareskills/roots_of_unity_v1.md

         \mathrm {ord} (6) = 2
     \end{aligned}
   $$
-  Then $3, 5$ are primitive 6th roots of unity.
-Because the order of $3, 5$ is 6.
+  Then $3, 5$ are primitive 6th roots of unity because the order of $3, 5$ is 6.
 Note that $4^6\equiv 1$ but it is not a primitive 6th root of unity because the lowest $n$ that satisfied $4^n \equiv 1$ is 3.
 Therefore, it is a 6th root of unity, but not a primitive 6th root of unity.
 It is however a primitive 3rd root of unity.

 The following code uses brute force to find primitive roots of unity: